Unit 5 - Practice Quiz

 43 Which type of shellcode is typically used when the target system is behind a firewall that blocks incoming connections?

-B. Bind TCP
+B. Loopback TCP

 44 What is the SAM file in Windows?